hbhavsar1002/happy-cow-game/README.md

 # Happy Cow Puzzle

 ## Introduction
 The puzzle for this semester is "Happy Cows Farm", a piece placement game.
-The objective of the game is to place several cows in a field in a way that maximizes a score.
+The objective of the game is to place in a field in a way that maximizes a score.
+Multiple algorithms are used to achieve the maximum score.

 ### The Farm
 The farm is a square grid board where every cell location is either grass,  a haystack, or a water pond.
 Help Clayton the happy farmer place his cows 🐮 in the field while observing the following rules and preferences: